Graceful Degradation

 The protocol degrades hierarchically — the closer to Bitcoin you lose, the harder the recovery.

-Losing the L2 Contract (Graceful)
+Losing the L2 (Graceful)

 If Citrea goes down or the user wants to switch L2: